ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/Urban-Airship-Connect-webhook-setup.md

 - TAG_CHANGE
 - UNINSTALL

-For the technical implementation details, see [[UrbanAirship Connect webhook adapter]].
+For the technical implementation details, see [[Urban Airship Connect webhook adapter]].

 <a name="compat" />
 ### 1.1 Compatibility